-Project Purpose - 30 points
+II.
+Project Purpose - 25 Points

-The applicant must describe why the project is necessary, including the specific needs of local residents and/or employers addressed by the proposed project.
-To be considered for full points, the applicant must demonstrate how the project aligns with DRA's Strategic Investment Goals and SEDAP Investment Priorities.
+The applicant must describe why the project is necessary, including the specific needs of residents and/or employers addressed by the proposed project.
 Additionally, the applicant must describe how the proposed project aligns with local, regional, or statewide economic and/or workforce development plans and priorities.

-a.
 Description of Need (12 Points)